 - Green River Oil Shale (10,000 acre feet/year, challenged in court)

 - The Green River/Wasatch Front Diversion (see story here)

 - The “Cove Project” (see comment letter here).
 We won — the project has to do a full EIS.

 - Fontenelle Dam expansion on the Green River in Wyoming (~125,000 acre feet — Trump signed bill giving WY the water right.
 Project has not started permitting yet.
 Temporarily put “on hold“.)

 - The 280-foot-high dam on the West Fork of Battle Creek in Carbon County, a tributary to the Yampa. ( ? acre feet — hasn’t begun permitting yet)

-- Big Sandy Reservoir Enlargment on the Big Sandy River, a tributary to the Green River. ( 2,435 acre feet — The “EA” has been released, and we put in comments about deficient the EA was.)
+- Big Sandy Reservoir Enlargment on the Big Sandy River, a tributary to the Green River. ( 2,435 acre feet, Record of Decision released.)

 - The Navajo Pumped Hydropower Project, see story here.

-- Big Canyon hydropower project, see story here.
+- Big Canyon Pumped Hydropower Project, see post here.

 Altogether, the proposals above would divert a new ~400,000 acre feet of water (or more, perhaps LOTS more) out of the Upper Basin of the Colorado River and its tributaries.
 In addition, state water planning processes in Colorado, Utah, and Wyoming are also yielding even more bad proposed water projects that we may address in the future.
 Nevada, Arizona, and California are also proposing new destructive water supply projects, including some proposals to settle Native American water rights that may include even more dams and diversions.
 Save The Colorado believes that our society needs to stop draining and destroying rivers and needs to focus on river protection and restoration.
 Thus, we are addressing the threat of these proposed irresponsible projects on many levels through science, law, and public advocacy.